JMacPort/Main/README.md

 **Goals I have for this year**:
 - Gain at least an entry level help desk role, perferrably an SOC T1 Analyst
-- Get at minimum my Security+ certification, ideally Network+ and A+ as well.
+- Get at minimum my Security+ certification (Completed), ideally Network+ and A+ as well.
 - Graduate with an Associates
-- Deeper unstanding of Python for automation
+- Deeper unstanding of Python for automation (Started)
-- Start configuring a home lab with VMs
+- Start configuring a home lab with VMs (Soon)
 - Continue self learning

 **In 4-5 years I would like to**: